Skip to main content Link Search Menu Expand Document (external link)

 Split large function into smaller functions, but do not over-split either.
 It’s kinda like an art, and you need to code and gain experience to get a feel of what is “small enough”.

-Also, keep main() small, and keep operating-system behavior separate from parsing, formatting, and validation logic.
+Also, keep main() small and preferably isolated in its own file, and keep operating-system behavior separate from parsing, formatting, and validation logic.

 Then: